kevincorvallis/IWBH/README.md

 ```

 2. **iOS App Setup:**
-   - Open `IWBH.xcodeproj` in Xcode 15.0 or later
+   - Open `ios-app/IWBH.xcodeproj` in Xcode 15.0 or later
    - Ensure iOS 16.0+ deployment target
    - Build and run on device or simulator